-It can be very difficult for a parent to see their child injured and suffering.
+It can be challenging for a parent to see their child injured and suffering.
 It can be even more difficult for the child.
 However, suppose the injury was due to someone else’s negligence.
-In that case, it’s possible to seek compensation to recover financially, afford treatment in the future, and hold the appropriate party responsible.
+In that case, seeking compensation to recover financially and holding the appropriate party responsible is possible.

-Your family may be deserving of compensation for your injured child and the damages your family has incurred.
-These damages can include common personal injury damages your family is experiencing now and will experience in the future.
-The following are some examples of the damages you may be entitled to receive.
+Your family may deserve compensation for your injured child and the damages your family has incurred.
+These damages can include common personal injury damages your family is experiencing and will experience in the future.

 Current and Future Medical Costs for Your Child’s Treatment

 If your child requires care in the future, we can create a schedule of care that will clearly indicate to the court that your child needs a certain kind of continual care.
-All costs can be accounted for.
+We will account for all costs faced by your family

 Pain and Suffering Your Child Endured